mdimran2211/crime-records-investigation-db-with-role-based-access/README.md

 This will:

-Create all tables
+✅ Create all tables

-Define relationships
+🔗 Define relationships

-Set up foreign keys
+🔐 Set up foreign keys

-Create user roles and permissions (if included)
+👥 Create user roles and permissions (if included)

 Step 4️⃣: Perform Database Operations

-You can now use SQL commands:
+You can now use standard SQL commands:

 SELECT – Retrieve records